Is the iPhone 8 waterproof?

 Not exactly.
 Though you can buy iPhone 8 waterproof cases and screen protectors that reduce the risk of damage in damp situations, there’s nothing you can do to make your device entirely waterproof.

-The good news is that Apple have made the iPhone water resistant.
+The good news is that Apple has made the iPhone 8 water resistant.

 In other words, the iPhone has an IP67 rating – which means that you can theoretically dunk it in up to 3 feet of water for about half an hour.
 However, we probably wouldn’t recommend dunking your device in the tub.